 |Rhode Island||3||46.7 Mbps||98.2%|

 |North Dakota||18||28.6 Mbps||92.2%|

 State-by-State Internet Coverage and Speed Trends

-The biggest trend seen in this data is straightforward: large, rural states tend to have worse Internet speeds and coverage when compared to smaller, more compact states.
+The biggest trend seen in this data is straightforward: large, rural states tend to have worse Internet speeds and coverage when compared to smaller, more compact states such as New York.

 This makes sense financially because it’s efficient for Internet providers to focus expansion in more densely populated, urban areas.
 Even with $10 Billion poured into broadband development subsidies annually, Internet providers consistently focus on populations with high density and high incomes, since these promise a strong return on investment.